Your super is your money, so it pays to understand how it's invested.

-All of our pre-mixed investment options include fixed income investments, other than High Growth, and we also offer Australian Fixed Interest and International Fixed Interest single asset class options.
+All of our diversified investment options include fixed income investments, other than High Growth, and we also offer Australian Fixed Interest and International Fixed Interest single asset class options.

-Our international fixed income investments are 100% hedged, meaning they are protected against the impact of currency fluctuations on investment returns.
+Our international fixed income investments will typically be 100% hedged, which means they are protected against the impact of currency fluctuations on investment returns.

 Equities (shares)Show more

-Equities or shares are a portion or share of a company that can be bought or sold on an exchange.
-Via equity investments, investors can access both large and small companies across a range of industries in Australia and overseas (both developed and emerging markets).
+Equities (shares) are a portion or share of a company that can be bought or sold on an exchange.
+Equities allow investors to access both large and small listed companies across a range of industries in Australia and overseas (both developed and emerging markets).

-Over the long term, returns from equities tend to be higher than those achieved by property, fixed income and cash investments.
-But in the short term, their performance is more volatile and returns can be negative, making shares a higher risk investment.
+Long-term returns from equity investments tend to be higher than those achieved from property, fixed income and cash investments.
+But in the short term, their performance is more volatile and returns can be negative, making them a higher risk investment.

-Various factors like consumer sentiment, commodity prices and company performance can all have an impact on the value of daily share prices.
+Various factors like consumer sentiment, commodity prices and company performance can all have an impact on a company’s share price.

-All of our pre-mixed investment options include Australian and international equity investments, and we also offer the below single asset class options:
+All of our diversified investment options include Australian and international equity investments, and we also offer the below single asset class options:

 - Australian Equities – passively managed by an index-replicating manager.

 - International Equities - managed by an index-replicating manager - note that this option is unhedged, and as such, will fluctuate both as a result of changes in the value of the underlying shares and currency movements.

 - Australian Equities Socially Responsible Investment (SRI) – this option invests in companies that meet specific criteria with respect to environmental, social and governance considerations.
-You can read more about the investment selection process and criteria
+Read more about the investment selection process and criteria.

-Property investments include investments in office buildings, shopping centres and industrial estates, as well as residential property such as apartment buildings and retirement villages.
+Property investments include office buildings, shopping centres and industrial estates, as well as residential property such as apartment buildings and retirement villages.
 Investors can access property investments either directly or indirectly by purchasing units in a property trust (unlisted or listed) and the property investments may be in Australia or global.